adamws/kicad-kbplacer/README.md

 #### Additional elements placement

-In case additional elements need to be automatically placed next to corresponding switches (for example stabilizer footprints if not integral part of swtich footprint, or RGB LEDs), define entries in `Additional elements settings` section.
-It behaves very simillary to switch diodes options if few exceptions:
+In case additional elements need to be automatically placed next to corresponding switches (for example stabilizer footprints if not integral part of switch footprint, or RGB LEDs), define entries in `Additional elements settings` section.
+It behaves very similarly to switch diodes options with few exceptions:

 - there is no default position defined
 - when footprint not found, algorithm proceeds.
 There is no 1-to-1 mapping required